Darxo/Hardened/README.md

 - NPCs now know how to use Bandages
 - NPC ranged troops attribute a target 80% less score from adjacent potential scatter targets
+- NPC Dogs are much less likely to engage multiple enemies at the same time
 - Ranged NPC are 25% less likely to change positions
 - NPCs are 40% more likely to use Reload Actions
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile